renebarto/baremetal/doc/02-setting-up-a-project.md

 - The target (`project`) that creates the application to be added to the image, in this case `02-setting-up-a-project.elf`

 Explanation:
-- line 10: The function shows how it was called
+- Line 10: The function shows how it was called
-- line 12-15: The function checks whether the application target exists (is a target), and prints an error if not
+- Line 12-15: The function checks whether the application target exists (is a target), and prints an error if not
-- line 17: The `OUTPUT_NAME` property of the application target (the project we depend on) is retrieved, so in this case `02-setting-up-a-project.elf`, and stored in variable `TARGET_NAME`
+- Line 17: The `OUTPUT_NAME` property of the application target (the project we depend on) is retrieved, so in this case `02-setting-up-a-project.elf`, and stored in variable `TARGET_NAME`
-- line 18: The property value is printed
+- Line 18: The property value is printed
-- line 20: The action to be taken is printed
+- Line 20: The action to be taken is printed
-- line 21-26: A custom CMake command is created
+- Line 21-26: A custom CMake command is created
   - Its output is `${DEPLOYMENT_DIR}/${CONFIG_DIR}/${target}/${image}`.
 This uses the variables `DEPLOYMENT_DIR` and `CONFIG_DIR` defined before, and then adds the name of the application project as a directory, and then the image name
 So the final path will be `deploy/Debug/02-setting-up-a-project/kernel8.img`
   - The command to be performed uses the `CMAKE_OBJCOPY` tool specified in the toolchain file
   - The command depends on our application project
 The actual command run will be `aarch64-none-elf-objcopy output/Debg/bin/02-setting-up-a-project.elf -O binary deploy/Debug/02-setting-up-a-project/kernel8.img`
-- line 28-30: A custom CMake target `02-setting-up-a-project-image` is created, that depends on the output of the command just created.
+- Line 28-30: A custom CMake target `02-setting-up-a-project-image` is created, that depends on the output of the command just created.

 This may all seem complex, but this functionality can be used again later on by simply changing the parameters.